Dr Patrick Pallier

 C-type natriuretic peptide preserves central neurological function by maintaining blood-brain barrier integrity

-Perez-Ternero C, Pallier PN, Tremoleda JL, Delogu A, Fernandes C, Michael-Titus AT and Hobbs AJ
+Perez Ternero C, Pallier PN, Tremoleda JL, Delogu A, Fernandes C, Michael-Titus AT, Hobbs AJ

 04-10-2022